turtacn/alameda-1/design/crd_alamedascaler.md

     namespace: webapp
   spec:
     policy: stable
-    enableexecution: false
+    enableExecution: false
     selector:
       matchLabels:
         app: nginx
 ```

 In this example, it creates an _AlamedaScaler_ CR with name _alameda_ in namespace _webapp_.
 With this CR, Alameda will look for K8s api objects with label _app_ equals to _nginx_ in the same _webapp_ namespace.
 Any containers derivated from the found objects will be managed for their resource usages by Alameda.
 The `policy` field also instructs Alameda to make recommendations with _stable_ policy.
-The `enableexecution` field is set to _false_ to instruct Alameda not to execute recommendations for containers selected by this CR.
+The `enableExecution` field is set to _false_ to instruct Alameda not to execute recommendations for containers selected by this CR.
 For detailed _AlamedaScaler_ schema, please check out the last section of this document.

 > **Note:** The supported K8s api objects are created by resource _kind_:
 - ```Deployment``` of _groupversion_ ```apps/v1```, ```apps/v1beta1```, ```apps/v1beta2```, ```extentions/v1beta1``` and